 “Yes, I have been ill, very ill, But why do you say that I have lost control of my mind, why do you say that I am mad?”

-The first common trait displayed by this gothic protagonist is having distinct contrasting qualities (meaning the character holds one quality and another which is the complete opposite).
-The protagonist confesses “I did not hate the old man; I even loved him,” meaning that although the protagonist loved and cared for the old man, this theory revolving around fear for this ‘evil eye’ overpowered this love, forcing him to act against this loving nature, by murdering the old man in such a cold and brutal way, thus displaying two contrasting qualities, loving and cruel.
-The author effectively applies the trait in order to interest the reader and become intrigued as to how one could commit such a brutal and bloody murder against someone that they love and care for and yet be so calm and careful whilst cleaning the body.
-Being human I think we can all relate to this trait, as we aren’t all one-sided and can display character qualities on opposite sides of the spectrum.
+The first common trait displayed by this Gothic protagonist is having distinct contrasting qualities (meaning the character holds one quality and another which is the complete opposite).
+The protagonist confesses that “I did not hate the old man; I even loved him,” meaning that although the protagonist loved and cared for the old man, this theory revolving around fear for this ‘evil eye’ overpowered this love, forcing him to act against this loving nature, by murdering the old man in such a cold and brutal way, thus displaying two contrasting qualities, loving and cruel.
+The author effectively applies the trait, leaving me feeling interested and intrigued as to how one could commit such a brutal and bloody murder against someone that they love and care for and yet be so calm and careful whilst cleaning the body.
+Being human, I think we can all relate to this trait, as we aren’t all one-sided and can display character qualities on opposite sides of the spectrum.
 What makes a character interesting is that they hold a diverse range of qualities, as people are attracted to real personalities which are not always nasty and pessimistic and not always happy and optimistic, being able to have both tough and good times with.
 All of us should understand that we cannot always be loving and nice to everyone all the time and can sometimes be awful to others and have grudges.
-I personally can relate to this trait, though not to the extent of this particular protagonist, as I have two contrasting qualities, being both diligent and lethargic.
+By having the protagonist hold contrasting qualities, Poe made me sympathies with such a cold-hearted character because it must be torture experiencing such an endless back and forth conflict between good and bad.
+It made me understand how distraught he must have felt to have experienced this moral dilemma, and suffer through struggling to fend off the dark side of his diseased mind.
+He was helpless, and this made me feel heart-broken to see an otherwise kind and caring man become consumed by darkness and insanity.
+This being said, I can personally relate to this trait, though not to the extent of this particular protagonist, as I have two contrasting qualities, being both diligent and lethargic.
 During school, I display diligence as I often stay in class over intervals to carry on working because I am stuck in the mood to work.
-Though at home I am the complete opposite, often I don’t feel motivated to get out of bed in the morning or go outside and exercise and end up not being productive and accomplishing much at the end of the day displaying the trait of being lethargic.
+Though at home I am the complete opposite, often I don’t feel motivated to get out of bed in the morning or go outside and exercise due to my anxiety and depression and end up not being productive and accomplishing much at the end of the day displaying the trait of being lethargic.

-I admire that Edgar Allen- Poe clearly indicates that he has applied the gothic protagonist element to the narrator, as well as effectively use other gothic fiction elements such as tone, mood and the possible supernatural presence of this ‘evil eye’ to give the reader an intense discomfort.
-As explained before, I believe we all hold some of the common traits of a gothic protagonist in some shape or form (though not likely to the extremes of the protagonist in this story) and therefore can relate and sympathize with the narrator in the story.
-I believe this because we can all hold contrasting qualities, being benevolent sometimes and malevolent during others, and also have an air of mystery, choosing to hide certain features from the eyes of society.
+I admire that Edgar Allen- Poe clearly applies these two common traits to the narrator, as well as effectively using other Gothic fiction elements such as tone, mood and the possible supernatural presence of this ‘evil eye’ to give me an intense discomfort.
+As explained before, I believe we all hold some of the common traits of a Gothic protagonist in some shape or form (though not likely to the extremes of the protagonist in this story) and can therefore relate and sympathize with the narrator in some way, like I did.
+I believe this because we can all hold contrasting qualities, we are all benevolent sometimes and malevolent during others, and it’s in human nature to have an air of mystery and choose to hide certain features from the vigilant eyes of society.